Primetalk/SynapseGrid/docs/README.EN.md

 	val system = sb.toStaticSystem
 </pre>

-you could also extend a trait
+you can also extend a trait

 <pre>
 	trait MySystemBuilder extends SystemBuilder {